pandosme/timelapse-server/README.md

 ### About

-A Timelapse-Server for xis Cameras based on Node-RED and ffmpeg.
+A Timelapse-Server for Axis Cameras based on Node-RED and ffmpeg.
 Supports both local cameras (pull images) and remote cameras (push).
+The dashboard provides all functionality:
+* Create a new Timelapse recording with various triggers and filters
+* View status of all on-going recordings
+* Edit timelpase configurations
+* Generate MP4 video
+* Download MP4 video
+* Inspect frames for individuals cameras/captures

 ### Pre-requisite
 * Axis Cameras